 My sales assistant in Michael Kors’ palatial Madison Avenue store protests when asked for her favourite.
 “That’s like asking for my favourite restaurant … or shoe.
 It’s New York.
 There’s a bunch.”
 Her colleague is more forthcoming.
 Le Bain, he says (on the High Line), or Brass Monkey (next door).

 Increasingly, they are the must-have feature in hot new hotels.
 For guests, it means an easy stroll from bedroom to beverage-with-a-view – a huge plus when you fly in on an evening flight.
-I arrive at Newark airport from Sydney in good shape due to United’s comfortable economy-plus seats, but until I’ve slept properly I’d rather soak in Manhattan’s honking streets from up high.
+I arrive at Newark airport from Sydney in pretty good shape but until I’ve slept properly I’d rather soak in Manhattan’s hectic honking streets from up high.

 Within 10 minutes of checking in to Chinatown’s new Hotel 50 Bowery, I’m spinning in slow, delighted circles in its 21st-storey rooftop lounge, The Crown, as sunset turns the skyline shimmering gold and pink.
 The hotel borders the Manhattan Bridge and its view extends to Queens and New Jersey.